normelius/qufilab/README.md

 ## Usage
 > **WARNING**: All of qufilab's technical indicators are implemented in c++ and a big part of the speed performance comes from the fact that no type conversion exist between python and c++.
-In order for this to work, **numpy arraysof type float64 (double) and float32 (float)** are used in the implementation, and hence no other types of arrays/lists are currently supported.
+In order for this to work, numpy arrays of type **numpy.dtype.float64 (double) or numpy.dtype.float32 (float)** are preferably used.
+Observe that all other types of numpy arrays are still accepted, however the retured numpy array will be converted into the type **numpy.dtype.float64**.

 #### Indicators
 ```python